⚡ Half-Day Express Guide

 Depart Berlin Hauptbahnhof

 Board RE1 Regional Express to Potsdam Hbf.
-Trains depart platforms 11-14.
-Purchase ABC ticket from machines (€4.40) or use day ticket if making multiple trips.
+Trains depart platforms 11–14.
+Purchase ABC ticket (€4.40) or use day ticket if making multiple trips.

 ⏱ 25 minutes